AppiumTestDistribution/appium-device-farm/README.md

 | appium:udids                     | Comma separated list of device udid's to execute tests only on specific devices `appium:udids: device1UDID,device2UDID` |
 | appium:minSDK                    | This capability is used to filter devices/simulators based on SDK.
 Devices/Simulators with SDK greater then or equal to minSDK would only be considered for test run. `appium:minSDK` is optional argument. ex: `'appium:minSDK': 15`   |

+## Notes
+1. If there is no activity on a session for more then 100 seconds, device allocated to respective session would be unblocked and made available for new session requests.

 ## Example

 Server logs will be as below: